LucyWilcox/ExercisesInC/homeworks/homework10.md

 8) Does the condition have to be true when you signal a condition variable?

-Yes, but it might not be true right after it's signaled.
+You can decided to signal whenever you want, even if it's true, it might not be true right after it's signaled.